metarex-media/www-metarex-media/content/blog/2024-09-16-IBC-we-have-a-winner/index.md

 ---
-title:       We have a winner
+title:       We have a winner!
-linkTitle:   We have a winner
+linkTitle:   We have a winner!
 date:        2024-09-16
 description: "{{% metarex %}} thanks everyone who took part!"
 author:      Bruce Devlin [@in](https://www.linkedin.com/in/mrmxf/)